 - Satan attacks the church through false religious systems.

 As a pastor I have witnessed all those at close-hand.
 I’ve seen some who have attended churches for years, yet blind and ignorant of biblical truth.
 For some, they can only handle milk when they should be well-advanced into meat (Hebrews 5:12-14).
 And for others, they’re simply satisfied with little knowledge they have.
 They don’t want to learn.
 They don’t see the need to learn.
-They’re just content with mediocrity.
+They’re just content with mediocrity or merely being a minimalist.
 According to D.A.
 Carson:

 Some Christians want enough of Christ to be identified with him but not enough to be seriously inconvenienced; they genuinely cling to the basic Christian orthodoxy but do not want to engage in serious Bible study; they value moral probity, especially of the public sort, but do not engage in war against inner corruptions; they fret over the quality of the preacher’s sermon but do not worry much over the quality of their own prayer life.
 Such Christians are content with mediocrity [D.A.
 Carson, A Call to Spiritual Reformation (Grand Rapids: Baker Academic, 2006), 121].

-Hence, for some this tells more about the churches they attend and also themselves.
+For some this tells more about the churches they attend or about themselves.
 So, I concur with #1.
 In regards to #2, I believe that one of the most effective devilish ways to cripple a church is by allowing and giving heed to gossips.
 Gossips are detrimental to one’s credibility and Christian testimony, especially, that of the leaders and pastors.
-And it is always the immature and/or unregenerate ones that do most damages in church.
+And it seems it is always the immature and/or the unregenerate ones that do the most damages in church.
 Why?
-It is because immature and unregenerate ones do not possess the ability to discern.
+It is because the immature and unregenerate ones do not possess the ability to discern.
 According to Hebrews 5:14, “But solid food is for the mature, who because of practice have their senses trained to discern good and evil.”

 Due to time I need to stop here.
 But if any of you like to comment on points 3 to 5, feel free to comment.
 I, especially, like to hear from fellow pastors or other church leaders.